5 Lead Magnets that Elevate Inbound Marketing

 Instead, it's an opportunity to convey your expertise on the subject matter, and position yourself as a value-added service in the eyes of potential clients.

-To be successful in inbound marketing, especially in a competitive space like the tech industry, you have to be able to provide unique value to your audience.
+To be successful in inbound marketing, especially in a competitive space you have to be able to provide unique value to your audience.

 The above five types of lead magnets can help you get to that point.
 Each of them is an opportunity to separate yourself from your competition, convey your credibility and expertise, and encourage lead sign ups.